 The inclusion of a product name or service in a CAP publication should not be construed as an endorsement of such product or service, nor is failure to include the name of a product or service to be construed as disapproval.

 CAP Lip and Oral Cavity Protocol Revision History

 Version Code

-The definition of the version code can be found at www.cap.org/cancerprotocols.
+The definition of version control and an explanation of version codes can be found at www.cap.org (search: cancer protocol terms).